waiwera/waiwera/doc/user/setup_rock.rst

                      [1e10, 2e-15],
                      [3e10, 1e-15]]}

 defines a rock type with time-dependent isotropic permeability (reducing from 3 mD to 1 mD) defined by a table of three times.
-Permeabilities at times in between these values are interpolated using the default linear interpolation (this can be changed using the **"interpolation"** value).
+Permeabilities at times in between these values are interpolated using the default linear interpolation (this can be changed using the **"interpolation"** value -- see :ref:`interpolation_tables`).
 In the following example:

 .. code-block:: json